MeryGoodernak/log-parser/README.md

 # log-parser

-This is a Ruby project that parses a log file and prints the nubmer of unique and total views per page.
+This is a Ruby project that parses a log file and prints the number of unique and total views per page.

 ## Installation